1j01/jspaint/lib/tracky-mouse/core/README.md

 If you pass an element, it should be an empty `<div>` element.
 It will add `class="tracky-mouse-ui"` directly to the element if it doesn't already have it.

+If you pass an options object, it can have the following properties:
+- `statsJs` (optional): a boolean, whether to include the stats.js performance monitor.
+Default is `false`.

+Returns an object with a `dispose` method that you can call to remove the UI and clean up the web worker and camera stream.

+*(Search keywords: disposal, destroy, teardown, cleanup, clean-up, clean up, deinitialize, de-initialize, remove, stop, end)* - see return value

 ### `TrackyMouse.useCamera()`